JingfengPan/Distributed-FaaS-Platform/README.md

 redis-cli shutdown
 ```

+---

 ## Development Notes

-- Functions and arguments must be serializable by `dill`.
+- Functions and arguments must be serializable by Dill.
 - Function argument payloads must serialize `(args, kwargs)`.
 - Results and exceptions are serialized before being stored in Redis.
 - Worker processes use a process pool on Unix-like systems and a thread-backed pool on Windows.
 - Redis state is not automatically cleared between manual runs.
 - The benchmark script starts and stops dispatchers and workers, but it expects Redis and the FastAPI service to already be available.
+- Before presenting the repository publicly, remove generated files such as `__pycache__/`, `.pytest_cache/`, and local Redis dump files such as `dump.rdb` from version control if they are present.

+---

 ## License